ui5-community/wdi5/docs/docker.md

 ## Variants

-1. Run a single container containing application under test, testresources and chrome.
+1. Run a single container containing application under test, test resources (the tests themselves + the `wdi5` config) and chrome.

-2. Run a composed setup of four container (application under test, testresources, chrome, selenium) in parallel to be more flexible and able to switch betwenn eg. browsers.
+2. Run a composed setup of four container (application under test, test resources, chrome, selenium) in parallel to be more flexible and able to switch between e.g. browsers.

 ## Prerequisite